header-bg

 A Few Tips…

-Outstanding letters of recommendation take time and if you wait until you are ready to submit (and you aren’t submitting until close to the deadline), that doesn’t leave those who are serving as your references much time.
-You want to respect the priorities and commitments of everyone involved and guarantee plenty of time to get the best letters possible.
+Outstanding letters of recommendation take time.
+If you do not plan to submit your application until close to the deadline, it doesn’t leave those who are serving as your references much time to write and submit a great recommendation letter.
+Also, you want to respect the priorities and commitments of everyone involved and guarantee plenty of time to get the best letters possible.
+As such, applicants are encouraged to notify letter writers as early as possible.

 2. Take your time.